Aaron98990/ways-of-the-game/misconduct.md

 >  a red card for a sending-off from the field of play and its immediate surrounds, including the technical area

-Many times, competition rules will require to be out-of-sight and out-of-sound. **Other than the senior team coach, all team coaches are on a short leash and any offense or misconduct should be dealt with strictly.**
+Many times, competition rules will require them to be out-of-sight and out-of-sound. **Other than the senior team coach, all team people from the technical area are on a short leash and any offense or misconduct should be dealt with strictly.**

 > A medical team official who commits a sending-off offense may remain if the team has no other medical person available, and act if a player needs medical attention